Nitaicandra/Four.js/README.md

-Point generation done from in order of axis ie starting at 1,1,1... and draws from right to left Line genration is done 1 axis at a time unitl it draws all of the lines for every axis. algorthms are cyclic in nature and somwhat reminscent of the increasing order of binary numbers.
+Point generation done from in order of axis ie starting at 1,1,1... and draws from right to left Line genration is done 1 axis at a time unitl it draws all of the lines for every axis.
+The algorthms are cyclic in nature and somwhat reminscent of the increasing order of binary numbers.

 Runs in the browser built using vite and typescript
 Todo: create multi dimensional rotational matrix algorthms.